awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-troubleshooting-inference.md

 # Troubleshoot Neo Inference Errors<a name="neo-troubleshooting-inference"></a>

 This section contains information about how to prevent and resolve some of the common errors you might encounter upon deploying and/or invoking the endpoint\.
 This section applies to **PyTorch 1\.4\.0 or later** and **MXNet v1\.7\.0 or later**\.
-+ Make sure the first inference \(warm\-up inference\) on a valid input data is done in model\_fn\(\), otherwise the following error message may be seen on the terminal when [https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html#sagemaker.predictor.Predictor.predict](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html#sagemaker.predictor.Predictor.predict) is called:
++ Make sure the first inference \(warm\-up inference\) on a valid input data is done in `model_fn()`, if you defined a `model_fn` in your inference script, otherwise the following error message may be seen on the terminal when [https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html#sagemaker.predictor.Predictor.predict](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html#sagemaker.predictor.Predictor.predict) is called:

   ```
   An error occurred (ModelError) when calling the InvokeEndpoint operation: Received server error (0) from <users-sagemaker-endpoint> with message "Your invocation timed out while waiting for a response from container model.
 Review the latency metrics for each container in Amazon CloudWatch, resolve the issue, and try again."